contiki-os/contiki/examples/cc26xx-ota-bootloader/README.md

 # Cortex-M3 OTA Example

 This is an attempt to create a Cortex-M3 bootloader that can jump to (Contiki) firmware binaries located elsewhere in the internal EEPROM.
 Motivation is that binaries may come OTA to be stored at a later date.
-Assumed system is a Texas Instruments CC2650 (srf06/cc26xx SmartRF Evaluation Board).
+Assumed system is a Texas Instruments CC2650 (`sensortag/cc2650` board).

 We have in one folder the `bootloader`, and in the other an example firmware image for testing (`ota-image-example`).